nuprl/retic_performance/gm-pepm-2018/talk/README.md

  a well-typed program might diverge and it might end in some kind of acceptable error.

-To give an example of the difference between types and takes, if an expression is statically typed as a pair of integers, type soundness guarantees that the expression can only reduce to a pair of integers.
+To give an example of the difference between types and tags, if an expression is statically typed as a pair of integers, type soundness guarantees that the expression can only reduce to a pair of integers.